terigenbuaa/sheep_vision/README.md

 ### Logging with TensorBoard

 > [!IMPORTANT]
 > TensorBoard support isn’t officially released yet.
-Install from source to access it: `pip install git+https://github.com/roboflow/rf-detr.git`.
+> Install from source to access it: `pip install git+https://github.com/roboflow/rf-detr.git`.

 [TensorBoard](https://www.tensorflow.org/tensorboard) is a powerful toolkit that helps you visualize and track training metrics.
 With TensorBoard set up, you can train your model and keep an eye on the logs to monitor performance, compare experiments, and optimize model training.
-To enable logging, simply pass `tensorboard=True`
+To enable logging, simply pass `tensorboard=True` when training the model.

 <details>
 <summary>Using TensorBoard with RF-DETR</summary>